hashgraph/hedera-improvement-proposal/HIP/hip-NFT-Collection-Metadata-Field.md

 ## Abstract

-This HIP proposes the addition of the metadata field to Non-Fungible TokenID, taking after the individual Non-Fungible Token (NFT) metadata field which was added in HIP-17.
-While HIP-17 metadata is scoped to a single NFT, here we propose adding metadata scoped to an entire token type.
+This HIP proposes the addition of the metadata field to Non-Fungible Token Class, taking after the individual Non-Fungible Token (NFT) metadata field which was added in HIP-17.
+While HIP-17 metadata is scoped to a single NFT, here we propose adding metadata scoped to an entire token class.

 ## Motivation